-This guide examines the top Lasso.Security alternatives, with particular emphasis on why the MintMCP Gateway emerges as the superior choice for enterprise MCP deployment.
+This guide examines the top Lasso.Security alternatives, with particular emphasis on why the MintMCP Gateway is a strong choice for enterprise MCP deployment.

-- MintMCP Gateway stands out as the premier alternative for enterprise MCP infrastructure with one-click deployment, SOC2 Type II certification, and native support for Claude, ChatGPT, Cursor, and 10+ AI clients
+- MintMCP Gateway stands out as a strong alternative for enterprise MCP infrastructure with fast managed deployment, SOC 2 Type II attestation, HIPAA Compliant (BAA Available) support, and native governance for Claude, ChatGPT, Cursor, Gemini, Copilot, and other MCP-compatible clients

 - Unified endpoint principle: Single gateway connection versus managing multiple server connections